Gabriel loves to cook all kinds of foods, from baking to a full roast dinner and, of course, burgers.

 - One scoop of vanilla ice cream with slices of banana.

-- Homemade slush puppies: watermelon and strawberries being her absolute favourite.
+- Homemade slush puppies: watermelon and strawberries being her absolute favorite.

 - A small bowl of mixed nuts: walnuts and almonds with plain raisins.

-- Homemade beetroot chips with a sour cream and chive dip.
+- Homemade beetroot chips with sour cream and chive dip.